realtechsolutions/fsms/contentFiles/terms.md

 Action to eliminate the cause of a nonconformity and prevent recurrence.

 11.  ##### Critical control point (CCP)
-Step where control measures are applied to prevent or reduce a significant hazard to an acceptable level.
+step in the process  at which control measure(s)  is (are) applied to prevent or reduce a significant food safety hazard  to an acceptable level, and defined critical limit(s)  and measurement  enable the application of corrections

 12.  ##### Critical limit
 Measurable value separating acceptability from unacceptability.